Next best thing to being there

 There are those that make things happen, those that watch what happens, and those that wonder what happened.
 We wish everyone reading this could come to a council meeting.

-Since not everyone can, we are beginning to make the meetings available on YouTube.
+Since not everyone can, we make the meetings available on YouTube.

 October 17, 2011